A More Powerful Two-Sample Test in High Dimensions using Random Projection: Performance comparisons on real and synthetic data

-To describe the 5 choices of $\Sigma$, let $U\Lambda U^{\top}$ denote a spectral decomposition of $\Sigma$.
-A \emph{diagonal} choice of $\Sigma$ corresponds to $U=I_{p\times p}$, and a \emph{random} choice of $\Sigma$ corresponds to drawing $U$ from the uniform (Haar) distribution on the orthogonal group (see the paper \cite{Stewart1980Efficient} for sampling details).
-Note that $U=I_{p\times p}$ results in independent variables, whereas a random $U$ leads to correlated variables.
-To consider two rates of spectral decay, which we refer to as \emph{slow} and \emph{fast}, we selected $p$ equally spaced eigenvalues $\lambda_1,\dots,\lambda_p$ between $0.01$ and $1$, and raised them to the power $15$ for fast decay, and the power $6$ for slow decay.
-We then added $0.001$ to each eigenvalue to control the condition number of $\Sigma$, and rescaled them so that $\mnorm{\Sigma}_F=\sqrt{\lambda_1^2+\cdots+\lambda_p^2}=50$ (fixing a common amount of variance in both the slow and fast cases).
+Using multivariate normal data, we generated ROC curves (see Figure \ref{fig:exps}) in five distinct parameter settings.
+For each ROC curve, we sampled $n_1=n_2=50$ data points from each of the distributions $N(\mu_1,\Sigma)$ and $N(\mu_2,\Sigma)$ in $p=200$ dimensions, and repeated the process $500$ times with $\delta=\mu_1-\mu_2=0$ under $\hh_0$, and $500$ times with $\|\delta\|_2=1$ under $\hh_1$.
+For each simulation under $\hh_1$, the shift $\delta$ was sampled as $Z/\|Z\|_2$ for $Z\sim N(0,I_{p\times p})$, so as to be drawn uniformly from the unit sphere, and satisfy assumption ({\bf{A3}}) in Theorems~\ref{ThmCQ} and \ref{ThmSD}.
+Letting $U\Lambda U^{\top}$ denote a spectral decomposition of $\Sigma$, we specified the first four parameter settings by choosing $\Lambda$ to have a spectrum with slow or fast decay, and choosing $U$ to be $I_{p\times p}$ or a randomly drawn matrix from the uniform (Haar) distribution on the orthogonal group \cite{Stewart1980Efficient}.
+Note that $U=I_{p\times p}$ gives a diagonal covariance matrix $\Sigma$, whereas a randomly chosen $U$ induces correlation among the variables.
+To consider two rates of spectral decay, we selected $p$ equally spaced eigenvalues $\lambda_1,\dots,\lambda_p$ between $10^{-2}$ and $1$, and raised them to the power $15$ for fast decay, and the power $6$ for slow decay.
+We then added $10^{-3}$ to each eigenvalue to control the condition number of $\Sigma$, and rescaled them so that $\mnorm{\Sigma}_F=\sqrt{\lambda_1^2+\cdots+\lambda_p^2}=50$ in each of the first four settings (fixing a common amount of variance).
 Plots of the resulting spectra are shown in Figure \ref{fig:spectra}.
-The last setting involves a sparse matrix $\Sigma$ with 40 small groups of highly correlated variables, and we refer to this as the \emph{block}-structured case.
-This case does not depend on the previously described choices of $U$ or $\Lambda$.
-Specifically, the block-structured choice of $\Sigma$ was constructed using 40 identical blocks $B\in \R^{5\times 5}$ along the diagonal, with the diagonal entries of $B$ equal to 1, and the off-diagonal entries of $B$ equal to $\rho:=0.8$ (c.f.
+The fifth setting was specified by choosing the correlation matrix $R$ to have a block-diagonal structure, corresponding to 40 groups of highly correlated variables.
+Specifically, the matrix $R$ was constructed to have 40 identical blocks $B\in \R^{5\times 5}$ along its diagonal, with the diagonal entries of $B$ equal to 1, and the off-diagonal entries of $B$ equal to $\rho:=\frac{1}{1.01}$ (c.f.
 Example \ref{highCor}).
+The matrix $\Sigma$ was then formed by setting $D_{\sigma}= \frac{1}{\rho}\, I_{p\times p}$, and $\Sigma = D_{\sigma}^{1/2} R D_{\sigma}^{1/2}$.